LuckyBuda10/LuckyBuda10/README.md

+Freshman at the University of Georgia studying Computer Science

-Game developer using the Unity game engine.
+Game developer using Unity Engine and C#

-Experience in: C#, Java, and Rust.
+Proficient in: C#, Java, Blender (3d modeling software)